GunioRobot/athenry/about/index.markdown

 recommend that most people play with it just yet.
 If you are curious, or find it useful feel free to try.
 Large chunks of code are ugly and are going to be refactored.
-There is also a great deal of missing functionality that is coming with the next release.
+There is also a great deal of missing functionality that is coming with each release.
 The point of releasing Athenry now is to get some people using it that can hopefully handle any potential bugs and to receive feedback.